 1. Pull T{SD} to a logic low to end the ringing state.
 This opens the ringing return switch (SW3) and prevents any other switches from closing.
-2. Keep T{SD} low for at least one-half the duration of the ringing cycle period to allow sufficient time for a zero crossing current event to occur and for the circuit to enter the break-before-make state.
-3. During the T{SD} low period, set the IN{RINGING} and IN{TEST} inputs to the talk state (0, 0).
-4. Release T{SD}, allowing the internal pull-up to activate the break switches.
+2. Keep T{SD} low for at least one-half the duration of

+3. During the T{SD} low period, clear the IN{RINGING} input for the talk state (logic low).
+4. Release T{SD} allowing the internal pull-up to activate the break switches.

-When using T{SD} as an input, the two recommended states are "0" which overrides the logic input pins and forces an all off state and "Z" which allows normal switch control via the logic input pins.
+When using T{SD} as an input, the two recommended states are "0" which overrides the logic input pins and forces an all-off state and "Z" which allows normal switch control via the logic input pins.
 This requires the use of an open-collector or open-drain type buffer.